truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 {{< expand "Click Here for More Information" "v" >}}
 ![CreateVMWNetworkInterfaceSCALE](/images/SCALE/22.12/CreateVMWNetworkInterfaceSCALE.png "VM Network Interface")

-Under **Adapter Type**, select **Intel e82585 (e1000)** from the dropdown list as it offers the higher level of compatiblity with most operating systems.
+Under **Adapter Type**, select **Intel e82585 (e1000)** from the dropdown list as it offers a higher level of compatibility with most operating systems.
 Select **VirtIO** if the guest operating system supports para-virtualized network drivers.

 A randomized MAC address displays in the **Mac Address** field.
 You can change this to suit your needs.

 Use the **Attach NIC** dropdown list to select the active interface you wish to use.
 Active interfaces can be viewed at **Network** > **Interfaces** (note that if you navigate away from the wizard at this point you will lose your progress).

 The **Trust Guest Filters** checkbox is not selected by default.
-Enabling this feature has security risks, because it allows the virtual server to change its MAC address and so receive all frames delivered to this address.
+Enabling this feature has security risks because it allows the virtual server to change its MAC address and so receive all frames delivered to this address.
 For more information see [Virtualization Screens]({{< relref "VirtualizationScreens.md#network-interface-screen" >}}).

 Click **Next**.
 {{< /expand >}}